DevArnav11/AFK-Bot/README.md

-# 🤖 Slobos & Mr. Juice Aternos 24/7 Hosting Bot
+# 🤖 24/7 Farm AFK Bot

-A Minecraft bot that helps keep an Aternos server online 24/7 by automatically joining it using a Mineflayer-based bot.
-Perfect for SMPs or small multiplayer servers that shut down when no players are online.
+A Minecraft bot that automatically join a server using a Mineflayer-based bot.
+Perfect for SMPs.

 ---